About the Journal

 Our vision is to promote individual and community well-being through sports by providing scholarly information on the intersection of sports and social work practice, theory and research.
 This includes raising awareness of the challenges that athletes face throughout the life course, identifying inherent strengths athletes possess and displaying how social workers can assist athletes in utilizing their strengths to meet these challenges.

-- Advocate for the advancement of social justice and change through research that occurs at the intersection of social work and sport.
+Advocate for the advancement of social justice and change through research that occurs at the intersection of social work (and related professions) and sport.

 - Educate coaches, administrators, and other leaders within athletic communities on issues surrounding the well-being and development of athletes.

-- Provide an outlet for scholarly discussion on the ways in which specific social work frameworks can be best implemented to aid athletic communities.
+Provide an outlet for scholarly discussion on the ways in which specific social work (and related professional) frameworks can be best implemented to aid athletic communities.